pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   auto-size to the maximum width of the data in the column as loaded in the first batch.
 If set to *Column name*, the column will be sized to the widest of the data type or column name.
-* Specify the maximum width of the column in pixel when 'Columns sized by' is set to *Column data*.
+* Specify the maximum width of the column in pixels when 'Columns sized by' is set to *Column data*.
 If 'Columns sized by' is set to *Column name* then this setting won't have any effect.
 * Use the *Result copy field separator* drop-down listbox to select the field